AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/04_Aws_EC2_Tutorial.md

 ## a.
 Select the type

-Select the t2.micro.
-Those instances are perfect to made a test cluster.
+Select the type of instance you would like to launch.
+Make sure to select an instance that matches your needs. t2-micro are perfect for test phases.
+When deploying services in production, you might want to focus on m5d.xlarge for example.
+Take a look at the following link for the detailed hourly cost of each machine : https://aws.amazon.com/fr/ec2/pricing/reserved-instances/pricing/

 ![image](https://AnthonyHoudaille.github.io/images/EC2_launch_t2micro.png)

 ## b.
 Configure your instance

-Recall: We need 8 instances to deployed the cluster.
-So you need to specified it :
+Dependeing on the complexity of your project and the resiliency requirements, you might want to add several instances to your cluster.
+Here for example, we’ll add 8 instances.
 ![image](https://AnthonyHoudaille.github.io/images/EC2_number.png)

 ## c.
 Add Storage

-In function of your needs, you can increase the storage capacity.
+At the next step, you’ll be invited to add storage.
+Some Big Data projects imply several To. of data.
+For the sake of simplicity, we’ll use the standard storage of 8Gb.
+The storage is typically paid by Gb stored monthly.
 For exemple, in my <span style="color:blue">[GDELT progect](https://aws.amazon.com/fr/console/)</span> , we needed 650GB on each instances.

-Be carefull, you paid each GB of EBS storage.

-Here, take the standard storage : 8GB.

 ## d.
 Add Tags

-You can add tags if you want.
-I just pass to the next step.
+ If needed, add tags.
+Else, just move on to the next step.

 ## e.
 Configure Security Group

-This step is realy important.
-The security group allow your instances to communicate with others instances under the same security group.
+The security group allows your instances to communicate with other instances within the same security group.
+The communication between the slaves and the master is essential to transfer data typically.

 For example, if you create 2 instances.
 Then, 2 days later if you want to add some instances to your cluster, you must put your new intances under the same security group as the old ones.

-The communication between Slaves and Masters is essential to transfer Data.
+This specific configuration allows SSH from anywhere.
+You might want to change this setting when working on real data.
 ![image](https://AnthonyHoudaille.github.io/images/EC2_security_group.png)

-For this tutorial, my "Cluster_test" is open to the world.
-You can change this configuration to protect your job.

 ## f.
 Review and launch

-This is the last part of the configuration.
-Check options you put and launch your instances if it's ok for you.
+We’re almost done.
+Just review your previous step, and click “Launch”.

 # 5. Create a Key Pair

-The key pair is an important file.
-It allow us to be connected with the instances in ssh.

-Create a key pair and save it !
+“Amazon uses public–key cryptography to encrypt and decrypt login information.
+Public–key cryptography uses a public key to encrypt a piece of data, such as a password, then the recipient uses the private key to decrypt the data.
+The public and private keys are known as a key pair”.
+At this step, simply create a key pair and make sure to save it !
 ![image](https://AnthonyHoudaille.github.io/images/EC2_key_pair.png)

-Be carreful !
-The file loaded is a '.txt'.
-You need yo change the extention.
-The real name must be : "Cluster_test_Key_Pair.pem".
+If you are working on Windows or Linux, I think the extension would be something like .txt.
+Make sure to change it to .pem to identify your file as a key pair.

 # 6. Change the Name of your Intances

-All your instances are now in initialisation.
-I recommand you to change the name of your instances to be clear later.
+All your instances are now being initialized.
+For clarity, change the name of your instancess accoringly to their role.
 ![image](https://AnthonyHoudaille.github.io/images/EC2_change_name.png)

 # 7. Connexion to our Instances in SSH

-First, you need to open a terminal to execute bash commands.

 ## a.
 Protect your KeyPair against accidental overwriting

-In command line, go into the directory where your "Cluster_test_Key_Pair.pem" is stocked.

-Then, execute this commande :
+Open your terminal.
+Once you are in the folder that contains your key pair, copy-paste this code :
 ``` bash chmod 400 Cluster_test_Key_Pair.pem```

 ## b.
 Try a connexion to one of your instances